 The unpleasantness doesn’t end there, though.
 Neptune is 2.8 billion miles from the sun, give or take, and has the shortest day in the solar system.
 It takes sunlight nearly 5 hours to get there.
 Yet, even at such a great distance from the sun, Neptune still experiences seasons similar to ours due to an axial tilt (28.3º) comparable to Earth’s (23.5º).

 Okay, why all the talk of wind and gases and harsh, bleak atmospheres?
-To remind you, amid all the acrimony and fingerpointing and contentiousness of election season, there are worse places we could be.
-So cheer up and don’t forget to vote.
+To remind you, amid all the acrimony and fingerpointing and contentiousness of American politics, there are worse places we could be.
+So cheer up and whistle a happy tune.

 This page is to remind us there’s a world out there.
 A great big one, with lots of places we’ll never see and people we’ll never meet.
 The least we can do is pretend to be interested.
 Plus, seeing weather conditions in curious, ever-changing places offers a glimpse of life beyond the Internet and Facebook and all the rest.
 There is such a thing, you know.
 Life beyond the Internet.